 Completely Free

-Access all features without registration, subscriptions, or hidden fees.
+Access all features without registration, subscriptions, or hidden fees .
 Our port checker tool is free to use with no limits on the number of checks, making professional network diagnostics accessible to everyone.

 Batch Port Checking

-Check up to 10 ports simultaneously.
+Check up to 10 ports simultaneously .
 Batch checking saves time when testing multiple services or performing comprehensive network audits.

 Quick Port Selection

-One-click access to common ports like HTTP, HTTPS, SSH, FTP, and database ports.
+Get one-click access to common ports like HTTP, HTTPS, SSH, FTP, and database ports.
 Quick selection eliminates manual entry errors and speeds up routine port checks for frequently used services.

 IPv4 and IPv6 Support

-Test ports on both IPv4 and IPv6 addresses, as well as domain names.
+Test ports on both IPv4 and IPv6 addresses , as well as domain names.
 Full protocol support ensures you can check connectivity for any network configuration, from legacy systems to modern IPv6 deployments.

 Frequently Asked Questions